How to Record Vocals in Audacity

 Step 4: Position the mic and record

 Place the mic about a hand’s width from your mouth, slightly off-axis, with a pop filter to control plosives.
 Distance and angle shape your tone, as explained in microphone placement for vocals.
 Press the red Record button (or R) to start, and Space to stop.
-Each new recording lands on its own track, so you can capture several takes and choose later.
+Each new recording lands on its own track, so you can capture several takes and choose later — a few vocal recording tips go a long way towards getting a usable take faster.

 Step 5: Clean up the take